return42/sphkerneldoc/linux_src_doc/include/linux/rcupdate_h.rst

 -----------

-Return the value of the specified RCU-protected pointer, but omit the
-\ :c:func:`smp_read_barrier_depends`\  and keep the \ :c:func:`READ_ONCE`\ .
-This is useful
-when the value of this pointer is accessed, but the pointer is not dereferenced, for example, when testing an RCU-protected pointer against NULL.
+Return the value of the specified RCU-protected pointer, but omit the lockdep checks for being in an RCU read-side critical section.
+This is useful when the value of this pointer is accessed, but the pointer is not dereferenced, for example, when testing an RCU-protected pointer against NULL.
 Although \ :c:func:`rcu_access_pointer`\  may also be used in cases where update-side locks prevent the value of the pointer from changing, you should instead use \ :c:func:`rcu_dereference_protected`\  for this use case.

 It is also permissible to use \ :c:func:`rcu_access_pointer`\  when read-side access to the pointer was removed at least one grace period ago, as